DeepEarthSchool/DeepEarthSchool.github.io/practical_informations.md

 ## Practical Informations

-The doctoral school will take place at [Le domaine Lou Capitelle](https://www.loucapitelle.com/), Vögue, France.
+The doctoral school will take place at [Le domaine Lou Capitelle](https://www.loucapitelle.com/), Vogüé, France.

 - With respect to the program